 Question: My girlfriend broke with me a month ago.
-We had some bitter disagreement and she said she wanted a break “to think” because she was too stressed.
+We had some bitter disagreement and she said she wanted a break because she was too stressed.
 I told her we both needed a break.
 After waiting a month I contacted her.
-She says she still loves me and that there is a good chance that we will get back together but she does not want to get back together just yet.
+She says she still loves me and that there is a good chance that we will get back together, but she does not want to get back together just yet.
 She says she’s still confused and unsure and wants more time.
-I told her I wasn’t going to hang around waiting for her to make up her mind.
-She seemed sad to hear that and said she doesn’t want to lose me, but she understands.
-Part of me wants to believe that she really loves me and wants me back but the other part fears putting my heart and investing more of my emotions, time and effort only to end up being rejected again.
+She said she doesn’t want to lose me but she understands if I can’t wait for her.
+Part of me wants to believe that she really loves me and wants me back, but the other part fears putting my heart and investing more of my emotions only to end up being rejected again.
 Either she wants to be with me or she doesn’t.
 Should I just let go, move on with my life?

 If what you truly want is to be with her, and you believe in your heart that there is even just the slightest chance of you two getting back together, then why not do everything in your power to get what you want?

 True, there is a possibility that you may be rejected again down the road but there is also the possibility that you won’t.
 You won’t know anything for sure unless you give yourselves a chance to try to make this work.
 The saddest part would be living with the regret for the rest of your life, not knowing if it ever would have worked out.